WeiHuQLU/DetaNet-MD/README.md

 ## Introduction
 DetaNet-MD is a machine learning molecular dynamics framework that integrates the DetaNet model with velocity-Verlet and RPMD to simulate dynamic infrared and Raman spectra.
 It provides an efficient and transferable solution for real-time prediction of vibrational spectra across diverse molecular and material systems.
 ## System requirements
-The development version of the package has been tested on Linux operating systems.
+The development version of the package has been tested on CentOS Linux 7 (Core).
 ## Installation guide

+We recommend using [Miniforge](https://github.com/conda-forge/miniforge/) instead of Anaconda to download and manage the installation packages.

 - pytorch=2.4.1
 - pytorch-lightning=2.5.0
 - pytorch_geometric=2.1.0